So you Want to Light Up Your ?

 - Determine the area(s) of your vehicle you want to light up.
 Under-glow?
 Grill?
 Interior?
 Engine?
 Roof?
 Seating area?
 Other?
 Be specific.

-- Determine if you want multi-color RGB or single color lights.
+- Determine if you want multi-color (RGB, RGBW or RGBWW) or single color lights.
 Multi-color lights require an LED controller to be mounted between the power source and the LED strips.
 A single color LED strip doesn't need a controller.
 Just needs a means by which to turn then on/off and/or dim if that's what you want.

 - Determine the location where you're going to obtain power.
 For RVs, this will usually be the house batteries.
+For semi-trucks, it will be the truck's starting batteries usually located under the driver's side cab area.
 In other vehicles these locations vary.
 In most installations this is where the LED controller will be mounted (assumes you want a multi-color RGB system).
+If you're going to buy single leds, be mindful of the amount of amperage you're going to need to power the lights.
+We usually suggest installing a 40amp relay in the switching circuit for single color LEDs.

 - Take a measurement from that power location to the area of the LED strips you want mounted on your vehicle.
 These measurements will be used to calculate the length of the power lead needed.